tetratelabs/func-e/e2e/README.md

 ## Development Notes

 ### Don't share add code to /internal only used here
-This is an end-to-end test of the `getenvoy` binary: it is easy to get confused about what is happening when some code is in the binary and other shared.
+This is an end-to-end test of the `func-e` binary: it is easy to get confused about what is happening when some code is in the binary and other shared.
 To avoid confusion, only use code in [/internal](../internal) on an exception basis.

 We historically added functions into main only for e2e and left them after they became unused.
 Adding code into